luozhaoyu/Serendip/README.md

-Super-Save
+Serendip
 ==========

-Save the biggest visible picture on your screen.
+Save the biggest visible picture in your chrome.

 Press 'S', then choose the folder to save your picture!